cainamesoog/CISC486-Group-7/README.md

 - **ID:** 20346992

 ## Team Roles
-All roles, including programming, level design, asset sourcing, and documentation, will be handled by Jay Wu.
+All roles, including programming, level designing, asset finding, and documentation, will be handled by Jay Wu.